Smit-create/jax_tutorial/lectures/lecture_05.md

 # Linear and Logistic regression with JAX

-In this lecture we will try to build a simple model of linear and logistic regression using JAX and it's auto-grad capabilities.
+In this lecture, we will try to build a simple model of linear and logistic regression using JAX and it's auto-grad capabilities.

 ## Linear regression